zanerock/string-input/README.md

 [**Source code**](./src/time-of-day.mjs#L9)

-## Common description field
+## Common description field and `toString()`

 All the type functions provide a `description` field for use in reporting issues or describing the type.
 E.g., `EIN.description = 'EIN'`.
+They also override the `toString()` function, which will print the description.